 As every installer should know, high quality ducting is essential to the effective running of a ventilation system and there are a number of important considerations to take into account.

-In order to avoid these pitfalls, we've put together a checklist of factors that need to be taken into account when choosing a ducting system:
+In order to avoid these pitfalls, we've put together a checklist of factors that need to be taken into account when choosing a ducting system whilst adhering to the domestic ventilation compliance guide:

 Ducting can be made of rigid materials or from flexible components - many buildings use a combination of types to suit different purposes.
 Although rigid ducting costs more, it results in reduced maintenance and improved performance of the ventilation system.
 Many installers also prefer it because it is easier to seal and clean.
 Frequently, installers will choose rigid ducting for the main trunk and more flexible ducting for offshoots.
 However, flexible ducting should be used as a last resort, as it poses the greater risk of issues developing later on.
 In some spaces, flexible ductwork can be the only choice, for example, when reaching vents in difficult places, such as corners or house eaves.
 However, it is always preferable to use rigid ducting because the flexible variety is prone to ‘slump’ over time.
 This can lead to pooling of condensation in the section affected, which restricts the flow of air through the system.